cajudev/collection_docs/source/pages/inserting-values.rst

          )
    */

-Realizando a associação de maneira multidimensional:
+Performing the association in a multidimensional way:

 .. code:: php